|

 He may have been described as a recluse devoted to the study of Nature, but he was

-was once able to assist
+was once able to help

 Saint Louis